If you need information on marriages outside of the United States, visit the National Center for Health Statistics. www.cdc.gov/nchs/w2w/foreign.htm

 If you are not sure of the date of the marriage, provide a range of years to be searched

 An additional fee of $2.00 is required for each additional year searched when included with your original request.
 Add the extra search fee to your check or money order and indicate the additional years to be searched in your letter.
-Processing time is approximately 3 to 5 business days once we receive the request.
+Normal processing time is approximately 3 to 5 business days once we receive the request, providing the record is on file.
+Records prior to 1970 require additional processing time.

 You may request "RUSH" service.